Taiwan Visa-Free for Filipinos: Everything You Need to Know

 Filipino travelers rejoice!
-Taiwan remains visa-free for Filipinos until 31 July 2024 for a period of up to 14 days.
+Taiwan remains visa-free for Filipinos until 31 July 2026 for a period of up to 14 days.

 Tip: Explore the whole of Taiwan with unlimited rides on Taiwan High Speed Rail (THSR).
 This is the fastest and most convenient public transport in Taiwan, which will take you from Taipei to Kaohsiung in only 90 minutes!
-So efficient, right?
-Get your pass ahead to save time and costs. |
+Read our THSR guide to learn more. |

 What are the requirements for Filipinos to enter Taiwan visa-free?